-Other land is defined as "land not included in any other mapping category.
+Other Land is defined as "land not included in any other mapping category.
 Common examples include low density rural developments, brush, timber, wetland, and riparian areas not suitable for livestock grazing, confined livestock, poultry, or aquaculture facilities, strip mines, borrow pits, water bodies smaller than 40 acres.
 Vacant and non-agricultural land surrounded on all sides by urban development and greater than 20 acres is mapped as other land."
 As the project is not designated as farmland of importance by the State nor is it currently utilized for agricultural purposed, no impacts to agricultural resources would occur.

 - b.
-The project site is zoned R-10,000, which does not allow for agricultural uses.
-Additionally, neither the project site, nor properties in the vicinity of the project site are under a Williamson Act contract.
+The project site is zoned R-10,000 and is proposing to change the zoning to R-7,000, neither of which allow for agricultural uses.
+Additionally, the project site and surrounding area are not utilized for agricultural uses nor are they subject to a Williamson Act contract.
+No agricultural uses are present on the project site.
 Therefore, no impacts would occur. - c-d.
 According to the City of Lancaster's General Plan, there are no forests or timberlands located within the City of Lancaster.
 Therefore, the proposed project would not result in the rezoning of forest or timberland and would not cause the loss of forest land or the conversion of forest land to non-forest land.
 Therefore, no impacts would occur. - e.
 See responses to Items IIa-d.

 Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact III.
 AIR QUALITY.
 Where available, the significance criteria established by the applicable air quality management district or air pollution control district may be relied upon to make the following determinations.
-Would the project: a) Conflict with or obstruct implementation of the applicable air quality plan? Х b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? Х c) Expose sensitive receptors to substantial pollutant concentrations?
-X d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people?
-X
+Would the project: a) Conflict with or obstruct implementation of the applicable air quality plan? Х b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? х c) Expose sensitive receptors to substantial pollutant concentrations?
+X d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people? х

 - a.
 Development proposed under the City's General Plan would not create air emissions that exceed the Air Quality Management Plan (GPEIR pgs.
 5.5-21 to 5.5-22).
-The project site is designated as UR and zoned R-10,000.
-Residential subdivisions are a permitted use under these zones.
-As such, any emissions associated with the proposed project have already been accounted for and the proposed project would not conflict with or obstruct the implementation of the Air Quality Management Plan and no impacts would occur. - b.
+The project site is designated as UR and zoned R-10,000 with the proposal to change the zone to R-7,000.
+Residential subdivisions are a permitted use under both zones.
+Additionally, while the R-7,000 zoning would allow for smaller lots, the previous version of the project proposed an RPD which allowed for smaller lots than are typically permitted within the R-10,000.
+As such, any potential emissions associated with the proposed project would be similar to the previously analyzed version and have already been accounted for and the proposed project would not conflict with or obstruct the implementation of the Air Quality Management Plan and no impacts would occur. - b.
 The project site is within the boundary of the Antelope Valley Air Quality Management District (AVAQMD) and therefore, are subject to compliance with the thresholds established by the AVAQMD.
 These thresholds were provided in the AVAQMD's California Environmental Quality Act (CEQA) and Federal Conformity Guidelines document, dated August 2016.
-These thresholds have been summarized below in Table 3.
+These thresholds have been summarized below in Table 2.

-Table 3 AVAQMD Air Quality Thresholds
+Table 2 AVAQMD Air Quality Thresholds